minalisahu/laravel-Artisan-Commands/README.md

     php artisan optimize:clear Remove the cached bootstrap files

 Make command,
-    php artisan make:model User -mcr
-        -m: Create a new migration file for the model.
-        -c: Create a new controller for the model.
-        -r: Indicate that the controller should be a resource controller.

-    php artisan make:controller Create a new controller class php artisan make:event Create a new event class php artisan make:factory Create a new model factory
+    php artisan make:model User -mcr(-m:Create a new migration file for the model , -c: Create a new controller for the model,-r: should be a resource controller.) php artisan make:controller Create a new controller class php artisan make:event Create a new event class php artisan make:factory Create a new model factory